Your foundation degree... what next?

 The majority of courses require candidates to have an honours degree; however some are more flexible and may accept lower level qualifications along with relevant industrial experience.

 - Teacher training.
-This is a popular option for graduates.
 Teacher training is usually a one year (full-time) or two years (part-time) course at postgraduate level.
-This training can be fully completed in a school with the age group you wish to teach, or through a university where you will do short-term placements to gain classroom experience.
-Once complete, you are awarded qualified teacher status (QTS).
+This training can be fully completed in a school with the age group you wish to teach, which is called school-centred initial teacher training (SCITT), or through a university, where you will study for a PGCE which includes short-term placements to gain classroom experience.
+Once either is completed, you will be awarded qualified teacher status (QTS).

 - Postgraduate study.
 Continuing on to level 7 and 8 study is a possibility after completing an honours degree.
 You can gain a masters level qualification, usually specialising in or continuing on from your degree subject.
 Taught postgraduate courses continue teaching in-depth knowledge through lectures and seminars, whereas research courses can be much more independent, allowing you to complete an extended dissertation or thesis on a specific subject through your own studies.